taliamo/Final_Project/organ_pitch/README.md

 3) Visualize the change in measured pitch over time;

-This is run using the organ_pitch/driver.sh file for the organ_pitch/Scripts/munge_pitch2.py script.
+This is run using the organ_pitch/driver.sh file for the organ_pitch/Scripts/pitch.py script.
+Output files (new measured pitch .csv dataframe and plotted pitch) are saved in organ_pitch/Data and organ_pitch/Figures, respectively.